cjdbarlow/Part-One/endocrine_functions_of_the_kidney.md

 * **Angiotensin II** increases blood pressure via a number of mechanisms:
-    * Simulates **aldosterone release** from the renal cortex, increasing sodium and water retention
+    * Simulates **aldosterone release** from the adrenal cortex, increasing sodium and water retention
     * **Vasoconstriction of efferent greater than the afferent arterioles**
     Results in slight decrease in GFR at a lower perfusion pressure, but increases filtration fraction.
         * NB: Different sources quote different changes (increase or decrease) in GFR